gchure/phd/_site/docs/src/chapter_02/section_07_methods.md

 ### Unsupervised Gating of Flow Cytometry Data

-Flow cytometry data will frequently include a number of spurious events or other undesirable data points such as cell doublets and debris.
+&nbsp;&nbsp;&nbsp;&nbsp;Flow cytometry data will frequently include a number of spurious events or other undesirable data points such as cell doublets and debris.
 The process of restricting the collected data set to those data determined to be “real” is commonly referred to as gating.
 These gates are